 II.A.3.
-Qualifications of the program director:

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core) II.A.3.a).(1) Prior to appointment, the program director must demonstrate the following: II.A.3.a).(1).(a) completion of a pediatric orthopaedic surgery fellowship; (Core) II.A.3.a).(1).(b) at least three years of clinical practice experience in pediatric orthopaedic surgery; (Core) II.A.3.a).(1).(c) three years as a faculty member in an ACGME-accredited or American Osteopathic Association (AOA)-approved orthopaedic surgery residency or a pediatric orthopaedic surgery fellowship program; and, (Core) II.A.3.a).(1).(d) evidence of periodic updates of knowledge and skills to discharge the roles and responsibilities for teaching, supervision, and formal evaluation of fellows.
-(Core) II.A.3.b) must include current certification in the specialty by the or subspecialty qualifications that are acceptable to the Review Committee.
-(Core)

-American Board of Orthopaedic Surgery (ABOS) or by the American Osteopathic Board of Orthopaedic Surgery (AOBOS),

-[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the AOA acceptable, there is no ABMS or AOA board that offers certification in this subspecialty.]
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, ^(Core) II.A.3.a).(1) Prior to appointment, the program director must demonstrate: II.A.3.a).(1).(a) completion of an orthopaedic trauma fellowship;

+II.A.3.a).(1).(b) at least three years of clinical practice experience in orthopaedic trauma; ^(Core) II.A.3.a).(1).(c) three years as a faculty member in an ACGME- accredited or American Osteopathic Association (AOA)-approved orthopaedic surgery residency or orthopaedic trauma fellowship program; and, ^(Core) II.A.3.a).(1).(d) evidence of periodic updates of knowledge and skills to discharge the roles and responsibilities for teaching, supervision, and formal evaluation of fellows. ^(Core) II.A.3.b) must include current certification in the specialty by the American Board of Orthopaedic Surgery (ABOS) or by the American Osteopathic Board of Orthopaedic Surgery (AOBOS), or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) [Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the AOA acceptable, there is no ABMS or AOA board that offers certification in this subspecialty] II.A.3.b).(1) All program directors appointed after the effective date of these requirements must have current ABOS or AOBOS certification in orthopaedic surgery. ^(Core) II.A.4.
+Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; (Core) • d Intent: The program director, as the leader of the program, must serve to fellows in addition to fulfilling the technical aspects of the role.
+As as a role model to fellows in addition to fulfilling the technical aspects of the role.
-II.A.3.b).(1)

-All program directors appointed after the effective date of these requirements must have current ABOS or AOBOS certification in orthopaedic surgery.
-(Core)

-II.A.4.
-Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
-(Core)

-II.A.4.a) The program director must:

-II.A.4.a).(1) be a role model of professionalism; (Core)

-Background and Intent: The program director, as the leader of the program, must serve as a role model to fellows in addition to fulfilling the technical aspects of the role.
 As fellows are expected to demonstrate compassion, integrity, and respect for others, they must be able to look to the program director as an exemplar.
 It is of utmost importance, therefore, that the program director model outstanding professionalism, high quality patient care, educational excellence, and a scholarly approach to work.
-The program director creates an environment where respectful discussion is welcome, with the goal of continued improvement of the educational experience.

-design and conduct the program in a fashion consistent with the needs of the community, the mission(s) of the Sponsoring Institution, and the mission(s) of the program; (Core)
+The program director creates an environment where respectful discussion is welcome, with the goal of continued improvement of the educational experience. design and conduct the program in a fashion consistent with the needs of the community, the mission(s) of the Sponsoring Institution, and the mission(s) of the program; (Core)